 Also known as roll-down, roll-up, or rolling shutters, they all serve the same purpose: to protect.
 Unlike storm panels, this hurricane shutter costs the most because it is permanently affixed to your home or business’s facade.
 Like a garage door, when not in use, a roll-down shutter is stored in a metal box above or below the door or window it’s designed to protect.

-These heavy-duty hurricane shutters can be opened and closed manually using a crank.
+These heavy-duty security shutters can be opened and closed manually using a crank.
 However, electric roll-down hurricane shutters are increasingly common and can be controlled with a switch flick or a smartphone app.

 Rolling shutters are hard to beat when preparing for hurricane season.
 They’re also a fantastic theft deterrent for your business thanks to their high-quality metals, such as aluminum or polycarbonate, and the use of a hinge or louver to lock into position.